The Education Foundation of Teton Valley enhances educational excellence in our public schools through a variety of ways.

 VOICE Student-to-Student Mentoring Program

 The VOICE Student-to-Student Mentoring Program is an ongoing program where positive older students have a strong VOICE to influence younger students.
 Through monthly classroom connections and personal informal connections, mentors impact younger students and promote healthy decision making and character development.
-The VOICE program hosts the i2i, a program for incoming freshmen, that provides a forum where they learn that no matter what issue they are facing, they are not alone.
+The VOICE program hosts a special orientation for incoming freshmen, that provides a forum where they learn that no matter what issue they are facing, they are not alone.
 It also brings to light the effects of bullying upon students.
-VOICE is a program of the Idaho Drug Free Youth program.
-VOICE is funded by The Applestone Foundation and First Interstate Bank.
+VOICE is a program of The Core Project.